HenriVDD/henrivdd.github.io/index.md

 Work Experience
 --------------------
 **2021 - 2024 Sometime**
-:   **PhD candidate at Laboratoire de Neurosciences Cognitives et Computationnelles (LNC2), Département d’Etude Cognitive (DEC), Ecole normale supérieure (ENS-PSL) Paris, France.**
+:   **PhD candidate: Laboratoire de Neurosciences Cognitives et Computationnelles (LNC2), Département d’Etudes Cognitives (DEC), Ecole normale supérieure (ENS-PSL) Paris, France.**

-	My PhD consists in studying cognitive biases at play in value based decision making in different tasks and population.
+	My PhD focuses in the study of cognitive biases at play in value based decision making in different tasks and population.

-    * The first project was an investigation of the so-called negativity bias in patients suffering from major depressive disorder in comparison.
+    * The first project was an investigation of the so-called negativity bias in patients suffering from major depressive disorder.
 The clinical population was compared to a matched control group in a reinforcement learning task.
 Both behavioral and computational results showed a context dependence in the clinical population with a general tendency toward a negativity bias that displayed with a stronger learning rate for punishement than for reward ([Vandendriessche & Demmou 2022](https://doi.org/10.1017/s0033291722001593)).
     * My second study is the design and exploration of a new multi-outcomes two-arm bandit task involving a random reward selection process.
 This study aims at investigating how people process multiple outcomes for one single option but also how they learn despite the random reward selection process.
-This experiment includes behavioral experiment online and in lab, eyetracking and computational modelling.
+This study includes behavioral experiment online and in lab, eyetracking and computational modelling.
-    * A third part of my PhD is a collaborating modelling investigation with Maeva L'hotellier (research engineer in the team) on follow-up online data of my first project.
+    * A third part of my PhD is a collaborating modelling investigation with Maëva L'hotellier (research engineer in the team) on an online follow-up of my first project.
 The main objective is to better characterize the task and the effect obtained in the [Vandendriessche & Demmou 2022](https://doi.org/10.1017/s0033291722001593) paper thanks to a bigger and more naturalistic sample, allowing us to implement a more robust modelling approach with more complex models.

 **2019 - 2021**
-:   **Laboratoire de Neuropsychologie Interventionnelle (NPI), (ENS, Paris.
+:   **Research engineer: Laboratoire de Neuropsychologie Interventionnelle (NPI), (ENS, Paris.
 AP-HP Henri Mondor Hospital.
-Creteil): Research engineer**
+Creteil)**

     * Design and implementation of IT solutions for the different lab’s projects in close interaction with the NPI project manager.
     * Development of cognitive tests in collaboration with NPI researchers for clinical research on neurodegenerative conditions such as Parkinson and Huntington's disease.